camillacolser/senes/readme.md

 # Senes

 This is the final project for our Makers Academy coding bootcamp!
-The projects consists of a mobile App and an API, to allow people to provide better care for their elderly relatives.
+The projects consists of a mobile app and an API, to allow people to provide better care for their elderly relatives.

 # Table of Contents